MAE207-BioinspiredMobileRobotics/Kit-assembly-and-configuration/README.md

 ## Mechanical setup (phase 1)

-1.Encoder connection: using 2 M3 bolts to connect the encoder on the back of the shaft of the DC motor.
+1. Encoder connection: using 2 M3 bolts to connect the encoder on the back of the shaft of the DC motor.

 ![combined](combined1.png)

-2.Fasten the motor on to the acrylic mounts then fasten the whole thing onto the 8020s, adjust the distance of the 2 motors as you want.
+2. Fasten the motor on to the acrylic mounts then fasten the whole thing onto the 8020s, adjust the distance of the 2 motors as you want.

 ![combined2](combined2.png)